GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Conclusion

 \section{Conclusion}

-In this paper, we introduced GUIDE, a framework that integrates task-specific uncertainty requirements into robotic navigation policies for limited-localization environments.
-Central to our approach is the concept of Task-Specific Uncertainty Maps (TSUMs), which represent acceptable levels of state estimation uncertainty across different regions of the environment based on the given task.
-By conditioning navigation policies on TSUMs, we enable robots to reason about the context-dependent importance of certainty and adapt their behavior accordingly.

-We demonstrated how GUIDE can be incorporated into reinforcement learning frameworks by augmenting the state representation to include both the acceptable uncertainty levels from TSUMs and the robot's current state estimation uncertainty.
-Specifically, we adapted the Soft Actor-Critic (SAC) algorithm to operate in this augmented state space, resulting in the GUIDEd SAC algorithm.
-Our extensive experiments demonstrate GUIDE's effectiveness through successful in-the-wild deployments across various previously unseen environments, showing significant improvements in task completion rates and overall performance compared to baseline methods that do not explicitly consider task-specific uncertainty.
+We introduce GUIDE, a framework for limited-localization environments that integrates task-specific uncertainty requirements into robotic navigation policies.
+Central to our approach is the concept of Task-Specific Uncertainty Maps (TSUMs), which represent acceptable levels of state estimation uncertainty across the environment based on the given task.
+By conditioning navigation policies on TSUMs, we enable robots to reason about the context-dependent importance of certainty.
+We demonstrate how GUIDE can be incorporated into RL frameworks by augmenting the state representation with TSUMs.
+Specifically, we adapt SAC to operate in this augmented state space.
+Our experiments demonstrate GUIDE's effectiveness in real-world deployments across previously unseen environments, showing significant improvements in task completion rates compared to baselines that do not consider task-specific uncertainty.

-The results indicate that incorporating task-specific uncertainty requirements allows robots to effectively balance task objectives with appropriate uncertainty management.
-GUIDE enhances navigation strategies by enabling robots to focus their uncertainty reduction efforts where it is most critical for task success, leading to improved efficiency.
-Future work includes extending the framework to handle dynamic environments where uncertainty requirements may change over time.